 “One morning, a young boy named Peter opened his gate and walked out into the big green meadow that was beyond it…”

-With thanks to Pál Kerekes and Pedro Acker for their recording.
+With thanks to Pál Kerekes for his recording of YSO Summer Concert 2019.

 York Symphony Orchestra - Peter and the Wolf

 (if you have problems with the sound recording here it is also available on the YSO website)

 Find out about our art competition and how to take part - YSO Peter and the Wolf Competition Details (PDF , 40kb) Peter and the Wolf poster (PDF , 1,422kb)

 About the performers and artist

 Founded in 1898, the YSO is York’s longest standing amateur orchestra.
 Conducted by Edward Venn and led by Claire Jowett, the York Symphony Orchestra aims to provide amateur musicians with an enriching environment to enjoy and develop their love of classical music, and to share this passion for beautiful music with our friends, families and the local community.
 We perform three concerts each year – details of future concerts are available on our website.
 Follow us on Facebook @YorkSymphonyOrchestra and Twitter@SymphonyYork

 After studying at Leeds College of Music and York St John University, Adam Tomlinson has had a successful theatre career as Musical Director for shows and pantomimes across the country.
 Adam has been MD for York Stage Musicals and Pick Me Up Theatre in York and joined BBC Radio York in June 1992.